MERKEL MARK II

 Key Takeaways:

-• This high-performance, two-seat aerobatic biplane, designed by Edwin Merkel and first flown in 1973, was envisioned for both trainer and single-place competition variants.
+• The Mark II is a high-performance, two-seat aerobatic biplane, first flown in 1973 and designed by Edwin Merkel for potential trainer and competition models.

-• The aircraft features a lightweight alloy skin on a welded-steel tube fuselage, single-spar torsional wings, and includes extras like an anti-servo tab.
+• Its construction features a lightweight alloy skin on a welded-steel tube fuselage with single-spar wings, and includes amenities like an anti-servo tab and optional cockpit canopy.

 See a mistake?
 Contact us.